 Services are limited at Point Reyes National Seashore.

-A Stay at Home (also known as Shelter-In-Place) Order is in place for Marin County until further notice.
-Please help do your part to slow the spread of the coronavirus by staying close to home; if you do visit Point Reyes, please maintain at least six feet of physical distance.
+A Stay Home (also known as Shelter-In-Place) Order is in place for Marin County until further notice.
+Please help do your part to slow the spread of the coronavirus by staying close to home; if you do visit Point Reyes, please maintain at least six feet of physical distance from anyone who is not a member of your household.
 Individuals engaged in outdoor exercise, such as walking, hiking, running, or bicycling, are not required to wear a face covering, but should carry one with them and must wear a facial covering when interacting with others who are not members of their household in public and private spaces if they cannot practice physical distancing.

 Here are guidelines for responsible recreation in the outdoors at Point Reyes: